dlh2so4/TrafficSignClassifier/README.md

 | 0%					| 18      							|

-For the first image, the model is relatively sure that this is a General caution sign (probability of 100%), and the image does contain a General caution sign.
+For the first image, the model is relatively sure that this is a Ahead only sign (probability of 100%), and the image does contain a Ahead only sign.
 The top five soft max probabilities were

 | Probability 			|     Prediction								|
 |:---------------------:|:---------------------------------------------:|